Save £100s Each Year With A Home Solar & Heat Pump Package

 Solar Panel Grant FAQs

-To be eligible ECO4 funding and receive a solar panel grant, you must receive:
+To be eligible ECO4 funding and receive a solar panel installation grant, you must receive at least one of the following:

 • Income-based Jobseekers allowance